Azure/azure-quickstart-templates/sonarqube-azuresql/README.md

 [License](https://raw.githubusercontent.com/hkamel/azure-quickstart-templates/master/sonarqube-azuresql/oss/License.txt)
 [Third Party Notices](https://raw.githubusercontent.com/hkamel/azure-quickstart-templates/master/sonarqube-azuresql/oss/ThirdPartyNotices.txt)

 * * *
 ####Note:
-This Beta release deploys a SonarQube installation that **is not secured**.
-To secure the installation we need to implement an IIS Reverse Proxy on the SonarQube VM.
-This is planned for a future release, hopefully in the full v1.0 version.
-This means that your interaction with this SonarQube installation will happen in the clear over HTTP.  **_Be warned that data sent can be intercepted and viewed_**.
+This Beta release deploys a secure SonarQube installation by default, howevere we invoke a **self-signed** which you will have to replace with a trusted one for production use.

-If you wish to manually configure IIS on your deployed SonarQube installation, please see [Running SonarQube behind a reversed proxy](https://blogs.msdn.microsoft.com/visualstudioalmrangers/2016/06/04/running-sonarqube-behind-an-iis-reversed-proxy/).
+The approach we used to secure the installation is document in [Running SonarQube behind a reversed proxy](https://blogs.msdn.microsoft.com/visualstudioalmrangers/2016/06/04/running-sonarqube-behind-an-iis-reversed-proxy/).

 * * *

 ###Workflow
 This template performs the following workflow to create the SonarQube installation.